indygreg/PyOxidizer/pyoxidizer/docs/pyoxidizer_packaging_python_files.rst

-For PyOxidizer to recognize these Python resources as Python resources (as opposed to regular files), you will need to use the methods on the :ref:`config_type_python_executable` Starlark type to use the settings from the thing being built to scan for resources, possibly performing a Python packaging action (such as invoking ``pip install``) along the way.
+For PyOxidizer to recognize these Python resources as Python resources (as opposed to regular files), you will need to use the methods on the :py:class:`PythonExecutable` Starlark type to use the settings from the thing being built to scan for resources, possibly performing a Python packaging action (such as invoking ``pip install``) along the way.

 This documentation covers the available methods and how they can be used.